"Sorry if …” and Other Sorry Apologies

 Ay.
 Really?
 What for?
 Do you even know why the other feels so stung if that’s all you’ve got?
 Do you just want the tension to be over?
 This level of apology often garners a flimsy or false forgiveness.
 A good apology states clearly what you’re sorry for.

 A good apology doesn’t grovel.
 This means it doesn’t need to keep repeating itself, as if you were more worthy of forgiveness if you’re sorry several times over or for a very long time.
 It also means you don’t need to call yourself names, overstate or inflate your crime, or make yourself small in any way.
 A good apology is clean and clear, and then it’s over.
+(That doesn't mean further listening to someone is out of the question!
+They may want to tell you more about your impact on them, and letting that in as you keep yourself grounded and stabilized by conscious breath can be a huge gift to another.)

 Sorry if …